Alphabetical Plant Listing

 Growing Astilbes

-• Astilbes are undemanding and very hardy (USDA Zones 4 - 9).
+• Astilbes are undemanding and very hardy (USDA Zones 4 – 9).
 Some are even hardy to zone 3.
-While they overwinter well, it is still recommended to apply a layer of mulch.
+While they overwinter well, applying a layer of mulch is still recommended.

 • Astilbes can be grown from seed.
-Sow seeds early in the spring indoors, or directly into your garden after both weather and soil have warmed up.
-Note that seeds may be difficult to germinate and it is easier to plant Astilbe plants.
+Sow seeds early in the spring indoors or directly into your garden after both weather and soil have warmed up.
+Note that seeds may be difficult to germinate, making it easier to plant Astilbe plants.

 • Astilbes thrive in part shade to full shade in organically rich, evenly moist, well-drained soils.
-Make sure your soil drains well and does not puddle or get water-logged in rain.
+Make sure your soil drains well and does not puddle or get water-logged in the rain.
 Mulch should be added to reduce water evaporation and maintain moisture.
-Note that Astilbes may be planted in full sun in areas with cool summers and with adequate moisture.
+Astilbes may be planted in full sun in areas with cool summers and adequate moisture.
 In hot summer areas, shade is important.

 • After blooming, feel free to clip off any spent flower stems if you do not like their look.
 Your Astilbes will continue to provide attractive foliage until fall.
 After the first frost, the leaves may be yellow and may be trimmed until fresh growth appears next spring.